 NORD supports state-based efforts to mandate public, accessible formulary listings within each exchange to facilitate the purchasing of the most appropriate plan.

 Rare Disease Day, celebrated annually on the last day of February, is an international advocacy day to bring widespread recognition of rare diseases as a global health challenge.
-Learn more about the History of Rare Disease Day, Past Successes and the Goals and Plans for this year’s campaign.
+Learn more about the History of Rare Disease Day.

 Anyone can be involved in Rare Disease Day and there are many suggested activities.
 The day has been established as a grassroots advocacy day and we encourage everyone to participate!